emregokgedik/emregokgedik/README.md

 #  Hi there 👋 I'm Emre
- 👨‍🎓 I’m currently Computer Engineering student(3/4) in Kutahya Dumlupinar University
+ 👨‍🎓 I’m currently Computer Engineering student(3/4) in Kutahya Dumlupinar University.

+✈️👨‍🎓 I'll be studying at the University of Beira Interior (Portugal) during the Fall semester of 2023-2024 (September 2023 to June 2024) as part of the Erasmus study mobility program.

- 🚨 I’m looking for <b>long-term internships or remote working opportunities</b>
+ 🚨 I’m looking for <b>long-term internships or remote working opportunities.</b>

- 💻 I’m currently learning Front-End development
+ 💻 Selected for the 6-month Software Development (Front-end) Education Program for earthquake victims organized in collaboration with Patika and Kodluyoruz, and currently continuing.

  📫 How to reach me: emregokgedik2@gmail.com